 As specialists in oral and maxillofacial surgery, our doctors can evaluate your needs to determine if you will benefit from bone grafting.
 You may be a good candidate for the treatment if:

-You are replacing a tooth with a dental implant, and extracting the tooth will leave the site weakened.
+You are replacing a tooth with one or more dental implants, and extracting the tooth will leave the site weakened.
 Bone grafting can shore up this weak point.
 Some patients will have the extraction and bone grafting procedure first.
 Then, after the site has healed and strengthened over 4-6 months, their oral surgeon will place the dental implant.

 You have a tooth that has been missing for several years.
 Over time, the bone in the area of this missing tooth may have been resorbed, and you may need bone grafting to build up the site.